-Caution: If this radio is integrated into another product, the user is responsible for complying with the external labeling requirements as directed in the FCC Rules and Regulations Part 15.19.
-To avoid the need to obtain additional certification, the user should only use antennas that have been tested and approved for use with this radio.
+Caution: If this radio is integrated into another product, the user is responsible for complying with the external labeling requirements as directed in the FCC Rules and Regulations part 15.19.
+To avoid the need to obtain additional certification, the user should only use antennas that have been tested and approved for use with this radio module.

-The unit operates on 50 discrete frequencies within the ISM band, each frequency about 400 kHz apart.
-Using a frequency agile phase-locked loop synthesizer, the radio is able to scan all 50 channels and quickly acquire synchronization with a transmitting radio.
+The unit operates on 62 discrete frequencies within the ISM band, each frequency about 400kHz apart.
+Using a frequency agile phase-locked loop synthesizer, the radio is able to operate on any of 62 non-interfering channels.

 The radio is connected to a host device using a 10-pin SIP header.
-This connection provides the radio with the required DC power source, allows it to be programmed and configured and provides all I/O lines for an asynchronous serial interface.
+This connection provides the radio with the required DC power source, allows it to be programmed and configured and provides all I/O lines for both an asynchronous serial as well as an SPI interface.